LordAshes/TaleSpire-FileAccessPlugin/README.md

 ## Change Log

+1.2.3: Catalog option to avoid extra info so that results can be used in code

 1.2.0: Supports direct path option

 1.1.1: Better location of the plugins folder in case manual install was done.